MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 ```

 ## OPTIONAL.
 Java
-To build the Java bindings for the CNTK Evaluation library, Java Development Kit (JDK) is required.
+To build the Java bindings for the CNTK Evaluation library, install the [SWIG tool](#optional-swig) if you have not done so yet.
+Also, a Java Development Kit (JDK) is required.
 Currently we use 64 bit [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (JDK Version 1.8.0_131).

 Set the environment variable JAVA_HOME to point to the directory of Java installation.
 The following setting assumes that you have installed JDK 1.8.0_131 to C:\local\jdk1.8.0_131:
 ```